openxla/stablehlo/rfcs/20240312-standardize-customcallop.md

 [`custom_call`](https://github.com/tensorflow/mlir-hlo/blob/master/mhlo/IR/hlo_ops.td#L2483)
 `backend_config` to take a `DictionaryAttr`.

-StableHLO `custom_call` op does not support this feature.
-There are several occurrences of users working around this gap in `custom_call` today, examples - JAX uses [unregistered attributes](https://github.com/google/jax/blob/1ed27ecebb92e916b45601e3a107971170a4592b/jaxlib/hlo_helpers.py#L191) to hold the `DictionaryAttr` or serializing the dictionary as a string to pass around for StableHLO `custom_call` op.
+The current StableHLO `custom_call` op does not support this feature.
+There are several occurrences of users working around this gap in `custom_call` today, examples - JAX uses [unregistered attributes](https://github.com/google/jax/blob/1ed27ecebb92e916b45601e3a107971170a4592b/jaxlib/hlo_helpers.py#L191) to hold the `DictionaryAttr` or serializing the dictionary as a string to pass around for the StableHLO `custom_call` op.

-We propose standardizing StableHLO `custom_call` op to extend `backend_config` to take a `DictionaryAttr`.
-So they can be used safely by the community without workarounds.
-It will help to unify metadata under single `DictionaryAttr` which provides more stable serialization of `custom_call` metadata, a feature that is desired by frameworks and compilers.
+We propose standardizing the StableHLO `custom_call` op to extend `backend_config` to take a `DictionaryAttr` so they can be used safely by the community without workarounds.
+This will help to unify metadata under a single `DictionaryAttr` which provides more stable serialization of `custom_call` metadata, a feature that is desired by frameworks and compilers.
 Standardizing this feature to StableHLO will benefit the entire ecosystem.